 Foraging and Identification

 Wild leek foraging can be a fun and fulfilling activity.
 They are so versatile in the kitchen and provide many health benefits.
-Their rise in popularity is however having a negative effect in their wild population numbers.
+Their rise in popularity is however having a negative effect on their wild population numbers.
 So sustainable and careful harvesting is very important.
-You must also be aware of their toxic lookalike ‘lily of the valley’, as incorrect identification could be life threatening.
-Wild leeks can be found in early April, when the buds on the trees are beginning to form.
+You must also be aware of their toxic lookalike ‘lily of the valley’, as incorrect identification could be life-threatening.
+Wild leeks can be found in early April when the buds on the trees are beginning to form.
 Look for clusters of their broad leaves, particularly at higher elevations.